On functional relations for the alternating analogues of Tornheim's double zeta function: Introduction

 where $b_1,b_2\in\{1,2\}$.
 Then in \cite[Theorem 4.1]{tsumura2009}, he proved that for any $p,q,r\in\mathbb{N}$ with $r\geqslant 2$ and $p+q+r$ odd, and for $b_1,b_2\in\{1,2\}$, the values $R(p,q,r)$ and $\mathfrak{T}_{b_1,b_2}(p,q,r)$ can be expressed as polynomials in Riemann zeta values $\zeta(j)$ ($2\leqslant j\leqslant p+q+r$) with rational coefficients.

-In this paper, we give two functional relations for $S(s_1,s_2,s_3)$ and $R(s_1,s_2,s_3)$ in Theorem \ref{Thm:funcEq-SR}, from which we obtain new proofs for formulas of $S(p,q,r)$ and $R(p,q,r)$ mentioned in the last paragraph.
+In this paper, we give new proofs of two functional relations for $S(s_1,s_2,s_3)$ and $R(s_1,s_2,s_3)$ in Theorem \ref{Thm:funcEq-SR}, from which we obtain new proofs for formulas of $S(p,q,r)$ and $R(p,q,r)$ mentioned in the last paragraph.
 The method used here is different from that of H. Tsumura \cite{tsumura2007} and of T. Nakamura \cite{nakamura} for Tornheim's double zeta function case.
 In fact, it is also valid for proving T. Nakamura's functional relation for Tornheim's double zeta function.
-We give this new proof in Section 2.
-Then in Section 3, we prove our main theorem (Theorem \ref{Thm:funcEq-SR}).
-In Section 4, we give new proofs of H. Tsumura's results mentioned in the last paragraph.
+For proving this functional relation, we use the following simple facts: \begin{enumerate} \item There is a recursive formula for $T(s_1,s_2,s_3)$: